Linear Regression Statistics

 The following statistics are available:

-Regression Coefficients.
-Estimates displays Regression coefficient B, standard error of B, standardized coefficient beta, t value for B, and two-tailed significance level of t.
+Regression Coefficients - Estimates displays Regression coefficient B, standard error of B, standardized coefficient beta, t value for B, and two-tailed significance level of t.
 Confidence intervals displays confidence intervals with the specified level of confidence for each regression coefficient or a covariance matrix.
 Covariance matrix displays a variance-covariance matrix of regression coefficients with covariances off the diagonal and variances on the diagonal.
 A correlation matrix is also displayed.

-R squared change.
-The change in the R 2 statistic that is produced by adding or deleting an independent variable.
+R squared change - The change in the R 2 statistic that is produced by adding or deleting an independent variable.
 If the R 2 change associated with a variable is large, that means that the variable is a good predictor of the dependent variable.

-Descriptives.
-Provides the number of valid cases, the mean, and the standard deviation for each variable in the analysis.
+Descriptive - Provides the number of valid cases, the mean, and the standard deviation for each variable in the analysis.
 A correlation matrix with a one-tailed significance level and the number of cases for each correlation are also displayed.

 Partial Correlation.
 The correlation that remains between two variables after removing the correlation that is due to their mutual association with the other variables.
 The correlation between the dependent variable and an independent variable when the linear effects of the other independent variables in the model have been removed from both.

-Collinearity diagnostics.
-Collinearity (or multicollinearity) is the undesirable situation when one independent variable is a linear function of other independent variables.
+Collinearity diagnostics - Collinearity (or multicollinearity) is the undesirable situation when one independent variable is a linear function of other independent variables.
 Eigenvalues of the scaled and uncentered cross-products matrix, condition indices, and variance-decomposition proportions are displayed along with variance inflation factors (VIF) and tolerances for individual variables.

 Requesting Statistics with a Regression